grab/front-end-guide/README.md

 1. Regardless of which route the server receives, serve up `index.html` from the static assets directory.
 1. The `index.html` should contain scripts that load up a JavaScript framework/library that handles client-side routing.
 1. The client-side routing library reads the current route, and communicates to the MVC (or equivalent where relevant) framework about the current route.
 1. The MVC JavaScript framework renders the desired view based on the route, possibly after fetching data from an API if required.
+Example, load up `UsersController`, fetch user data for the username `john` as JSON, combine the data with the view, and render it on the page.

 A good practice for serving static content is to use caching and putting them on a CDN.
 We use [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) because it can both host and act as a CDN for our static website content.
 We find that it is an affordable and reliable solution that meets our needs.
 S3 provides the option to "Use this bucket to host a website", which essentially directs the requests for all routes to the root of the bucket, which means we do not need our own web servers with special routing configurations.